I Wanna Get Better: Music video

 The official music video for "I Wanna Get Better" premiered on March 27, 2014, and was directed by actress and filmmaker Lena Dunham, frontman Jack Antonoff's then girlfriend.
 Antonoff described working with Dunham as "fun", adding: "I didn't have to do anything.
 I felt, obviously, completely supported.
 It was nice to be in a position where you can’t fuck up."

 The video depicts a day in the life of a therapist (Antonoff) who, after getting dumped by his girlfriend (Kimiko Glenn), proceeds to his office and meets a variety of clients, all of whom are depicted describing their own personal problems.
 Comedian Retta and actor Mike Doyle play a couple who are suffering from marital problems while actor Rizwan Manji plays a highly-strung patient who gets distracted by "Bring Your Daughter To Work" Day.
-Actress Mary Kay Place plays a patient who is accused of creating "drama" because she thinks her husband is having an affair and the therapist does not believe her.
+Actress Mary Kay Place plays a patient who is accused of creating "drama" because she thinks her husband is having an affair and the therapist does not believe her, while Shoshana Bush plays a patient who adopted a dog following an abortion.
 Musician Arrow De Wilde appears in the video as a sullen, disaffected teen.
 Throughout the video, the cast are filmed lip-synching to the song's lyrics and sometimes even playing instruments as the band members.